isaiaholadapo/api-geodatabase/index.md

         return response, 204
 ```

-We created a new class `CoordinateId` id was added to its name because we will retrieve coordinates using their ID.
-We added a new parameter `cordinate_id` to the get method because it will display the ID is passed to the method.
-The ID is also passed to the search query in other to retrieve it from the database, if the ID is available it will be displayed and status code 200 is returned but if it's not available the default response message is displayed and the status code 204 is returned.
+We created a new class `CoordinateId`.
+ID was added to its name because we will retrieve coordinates using their ID.
+We added a new parameter `cordinate_id` to the get method because it will display the ID that is passed to the method.
+The ID is also passed to the search query in order to retrieve it from the database.
+If the ID is available it will be displayed and status code 200 is returned but if it's not available the default response message is displayed and the status code 204 is returned.
 The `coordinate_id` will be passed as a parameter to the URL also.
 ```py
 api.add_resource(CoordinateId, '/api/coordinate/<int:coordinate_id>')
 ```